 Muscle tension is probably the most common and obvious physical symptom of anxiety.
 While people experience various degrees of muscle tension, and may feel that tension on different areas of their body, there is no denying that when you have anxiety, your muscles are tense.

 But what causes these tense muscles, how common are they, is it possible to have muscle tension without anxious thoughts, and what can you do to control it?
 We explore all of these questions in this article.

 Stress, Pain, and Tension

 Life itself causes tension.
 Even those without any noticeable anxiety experience muscle tension once in a while.
 Tension is natural, and occurs when you have anything causing you emotional or physical stress of any kind.

 But those with anxiety find it harder for that tension to go away naturally.
 In addition, many people with anxiety worry about the pain, and have trouble feeling anything other than the discomfort of their muscle tension.
-That's why if you want to get rid of anxiety and that tension forever, my anxiety test is the best place to start.
+That's why if you want to get rid of anxiety and that tension forever, my free 7 minute anxiety test is the best place to start.

 How Anxiety Causes Tension